Longest Common Prefix in a given set of strings (Using Trie)

 Output:

-The idea is to use Trie (Prefix Tree).
-As all descendants of a trie node have a common prefix of the string associated with that node, trie is best data structure for this problem.
-We start by inserting all keys into trie.
-Then we traverse the trie until we find a leaf node or node with more than one children.
-All characters in the trie path forms longest common prefix.
+Since all descendants of a Trie node have a common prefix of the string associated with that node, Trie (Prefix Tree) is the best data structure for this problem.
+We start by inserting all keys into the Trie.
+Then traverse the Trie until we find a leaf node or node with more than one child.
+All characters in the Trie path form the longest common prefix.
 For example,

-Below is C++ and Java implementation of the idea:
+Following is the C++, Java, and Python implementation of the idea:

 C++